Blade Runner: Black Lotus: Reception

 On Rotten Tomatoes, the series has a rating of 71% based on 7 reviews.

 Comic sequel

 A four issue comic, serving as a sequel to the anime, was released in 2022.
 The first volume ran from August 10 to November 2, 2022.
 The collected version is titled Blade Runner: Black Lotus - Leaving L.A.
 In February 2024, the editor, David Leach, confirmed on Twitter that a second volume was in development.
-Titled Blade Runner: Black Lotus - Las Vegas, this second volume is set to run for another four issues, with the first having released in September 2025.
+Titled Blade Runner: Black Lotus - Las Vegas, this second volume ran for another four issues, from September 17, 2025, to March 4, 2026.